-For details about supported hypervisors and the requirements and specifications for each SL1 appliance, see the ScienceLogic Support Site: https://support.sciencelogic.com/s/system-requirements
+For details about supported hypervisors and the requirements and specifications for each SL1 appliance, see the System Requirements page on the ScienceLogic Support Site.

 NOTE: You must have already allocated an IP address for each SL1 appliance.

 Build Nodes or Appliances in This Order